United States A dentrite opal bracelet (7-8mm balls)

 Many writers describe this stone by comparing it to fireworks, volcanoes, galaxies, etc. The Bedouins explained that this stone fell during storms enclosing lightning.

 This opal is commonly called white opal with dendrites or Merlinite.
-This variety of white opal features manganese veins.
+This variety of white opal has manganese veins.
 Its name Merlinite comes from the legend of Merlin the Enchanter, sorcerer of the Round Table, because dendrite opal was his favorite stone.

 The main deposits are located in Australia and the United States.